-Competition has also driven NASDAO continually to improve its data offerings and to cater to customers' data needs.
+Competition has also driven NASDAQ continually to improve its data offerings and to cater to customers' data needs.
 The NASDAQ Basic product itself is a product of this competition, offering a subset of core data to users that may not wish to receive or pay for all consolidated data.
-Moreover, as detailed in the section of this proposed rule change discussing its purpose, NASDAQ has made continual enhancements to the NASDAQ Basic product to ensure that it remains an attractive offering to its customers.
-Despite these enhancements and a dramatic increase in message traffic, NASDAQ's fees for professional usage of NASDAQ Basic have hitherto remained

-The existence of numerous alternatives to NASDAQ Basic, including real-time consolidated data, free delayed consolidated data, and proprietary data from other sources ensures that NASDAQ cannot set unreasonable fees, or fees that are unreasonably discriminatory, without losing business to these alternatives.
+The existence of numerous alternatives to NASDAO Basic. including real-time consolidated data, free delayed consolidated data, and proprietary data from other sources ensures that NASDAQ cannot set unreasonable fees, or fees that are unreasonably discriminatory, without losing business to these alternatives.
 Accordingly, NASDAQ believes that the acceptance of the NASDAQ Basic product in the marketplace demonstrates the consistency of these fees with applicable statutory standards.
 Likewise, the fee changes proposed herein will be subject to these same competitive forces.
-If the proposed fee increase is excessive, or if the proposals for an enterprise license and netting are unattractive to market participants, only NASDAO will suffer, since its customers will merely migrate to competitive alternatives.
+If the proposed fee increase is excessive, or if the proposals for an enterprise license and netting are unattractive to market participants, only NASDAQ will suffer, since its customers will merely migrate to competitive alternatives.